AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

 Contract Files Description:

 - Each contract file has only one contract class.
 The contract class is decorated with Contract.
 It must be publicly inherited from platon :: Contract and must have an init function.
 - ACTION and CONST qualified member functions represent callable functions, and such member functions cannot be overloaded.
 The ACTION function will modify the data on the chain.
 The CONST function just queries the attributes and does not modify the data on the chain.
 - The type in the callable function parameter list is a custom type.
 In this type definition, you need to add the PLATON_SERIALIZE macro to declare the serialization function.
 This type inherits from other types.
 You need to add the PLATON_SERIALIZE_DERIVED macro to declare the serialization function.
 - Callable functions can only be called externally if the unified entry function is defined in the PLATON_DISPATCH macro.
 - At present, platon will persistently store member variables of the contract class.
 The member variables must be of type platon :: StorageType.
-The first parameter string of the platon :: StorageType template is followed by \_n, and the string must be .12345abcdefghijklmnopqrstuvwxyz.
-32 characters Characters.
+The first parameter string of the platon :: StorageType template is followed by \_n, and the string must come from the 32 characters of .12345abcdefghijklmnopqrstuvwxyz.
 The second parameter is the concrete type of the actual storage.
-Member function modification member variables need to obtain an instance of a specific type through the self () function, and then execute the corresponding instance function.
+To modify member variables, member functions need to obtain specific types of instances through the self() function, and then execute the corresponding instance functions.
 - The second parameter type of the platon :: StorageType template is a custom type.
 A PLATON_SERIALIZE macro must be added to this type definition to declare a serialization function.
 This type inherits from other types.
 A PLATON_SERIALIZE_DERIVED macro must be added to declare a serialization function.

-### Compile HelloWorld Contract
+## Compile HelloWorld Contract

-**Step1.** Creat new directory for HelloWorld project
+**Step1.** Create a new directory for a HelloWorld project

 ```
 mkdir HelloWorld && cd HelloWorld
 ```

-- The following commands are performed in the HelloWorld directory without special instructions
+> The following commands are performed in the HelloWorld directory if without special instructions

-**Step2.** Init project
+**Step2.** Initialize a project using alaya-truffle

 ```
 alaya-truffle init
 ```

-After the command is executed, project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `contracts/` wasm contract directory
+- `contracts/` Wasm contract directory

-- `migrations/` depoly file directory
+- `migrations/` dDirectory of the depolyment file

-- `test/` test script directory
+- `test/` Directory of test scripts

-- `truffle-config.js` alaya-truffle config
+- `truffle-config.js` Alaya-truffle configuration file

-**Step3.** Move HelloWorld contract compiled in to HelloWorld/contracts/
+**Step3.** Move the HelloWorld contract compiled under `HelloWorld/contracts/`

 ```
 ls contracts/
 ```

-- HelloWorld.cpp
+> You will see `HelloWorld.cpp`

-**Step4.** Modify the alaya-truffle configuration file truffle-config.js and add the compiled wasm contract version number
+**Step4.** Modify the alaya-truffle configuration file `truffle-config.js` and add the compiled wasm contract version number

 ```
 vim truffle-config.js
 ```

-Truffle-config.js content is as follows:
+The modified contents of `truffle-config.js` are as follows:

 ```
 compilers: {